Kernel Team Summary- August 16, 2017

 channel on FreeNode.
 Alternatively, you can mail the Ubuntu Kernel Team mailing

-list at: [email protected]. - The current CVE status
+list at: kernel-team@lists.ubuntu.com. - The current CVE status

 Talk to us today